-- Identify at least one factor contributing to underreporting of rape.
+- Identify at least one factor contributing to underreporting of sexual assault.

-- List at least two myths and two facts about rape.
+- List at least two myths and two facts about rape and sexual assault.

 - Impact of Sexual Assault

-- Assess the physical and psychological impact of sexual assault.
+- Describe the physical and psychological impact of sexual assault.

 - Procedures in Common Advocacy Situations